 Drawing blood may cause slight pain and occasionally bruising at the site where the needle enters.
 Rarely, people feel light-headed or even faint.
-During the course of the trial we will need to take up to 60mL of blood (approximately 4 tablespoons) at a single visit.
-The total amount we will take over the period of the trial is approximately 335mL in groups 1-3, which is less than the amount taken if you donate blood.
-Participants in groups 4-5 will have approximately 559-615mL of blood taken over 12 months, which is just over the amount taken in one go if you donate blood.
+During the course of the trial we will need to take up to 90mL of blood (approximately 6 tablespoons) at a single visit.
+The total amount we will take over the period of the trial is approximately 400mL which is less than the amount taken if you donate blood, or 540mL if you are in groups 4-7.